srirammanian/CarND-Behavioral-Cloning-P3/writeup.md

 ####1.
 Solution Design Approach

 The overall strategy for deriving a model architecture was to first implement a simple convolutional network and then progress to using the NVIDIA Self Driving CNN architecture.
 My first step was to create a simple model consistening of a single hidden layer so I could verify the  model and my code's correctness.
 I tested this model with 3 images - a image where the steering input was going left, one going straight, and one going to the right.
 Once I was able to get correct predictions I moved on to creating a simple convolutional network similar to the Lenet model used earlier in the course.
-I thought this model might be appropriate due to

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+This model did better than I expected - it negotiated the first turn well but would get consistently stuck on the bridge.
+At this point I decided to implement the NVIDIA CNN architecture recommended in the lesson.
   In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+I added dropout layers at 50% between each FC layer.
+This solved the overfitting issue and flipped my loss with my training set loss being higher than my validation set.
+  At this point I used the left/right driving camera images as suggested by the lesson and found it made a huge difference in helping the model negotiate turns.
+I found I really did not need to augment the training data with my own recovery driving - though I'm sure this could make the model even better if it did end up on the edges of the road.
+  My model now made it almost around the entire track, but had some issues with the left-right sequence of turns in the track.
+It was at this point that I discovered my model was expecting a BGR format image (due to using openCV to load the image), but the drive.py code was using a different image reader and was inputting a RGB format image into my model.
+I corrected drive.py to use BGR and then tested my model.
+This change allowed the car to drive around the entire track without leaving the road!

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+The final model architecture can be found in model.py (lines 146-164).
+Here is a visualization of the architecture

 ![alt text][image1]

+I adjusted the filter and stride size of the 2nd-5th layers of the CNN in order to accomodate my image resizing and also to optimize the number of parameters.
+By using a stride 2 for the 2nd layer and using 3x3 filters the parameter size reduced from ~20k to ~6k parameters.
+This reduction helped the model to train faster but did come at a price in some accuracy as the model is a little 'jerkier' in turns.
+Still, the car was able to negotiate the entire track so I thought it was sufficient to keep the model as is.

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded four laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+To augment the data sat, I also flipped images and angles thinking that this would help the model better predict right hand turns as well (since track #1 is predominantly left hand turns).
+For example, here is an image that has then been flipped:

 ![alt text][image3]
 ![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 14961 number of data points.
+I augmented this data with the sample driving set to have a total of 41346 images.
+After using flipped images, this becomes 68910 images.
+I then preprocessed the data by resizing the images to by half in a lambda layer, and then cropping out the top and bottom portion of the image (sky and car).

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 30 as evidenced by my training set not not monotonically improving its loss.